dominiktraxl/firetracks/README.md

 The spatiotemporal fire component table provides summarizing characteristics of spatiotemporally tracked fire components.

-A component is defined as a coherent set of grid cells, all of which have the same state.
-Cells are coherent if they can reach each other via nearest neighbor relations.
-In most cases, the von Neumann neighborhood (four adjacent cells) is considered.
+A fire component is defined as a coherent set of grid cells on fire.
+Cells are coherent if they can reach each other via nearest neighbor relations considering a 3d-Moore neighborhood (26 adjacent cells, 3\*3\*3 [lat\*lon\*time] grid cell box with the fire event in the center).

 | Name          | Description                                            | Unit                  | Valid Range             | Data Type   |
 |:--------------|:-------------------------------------------------------|:----------------------|:------------------------|:------------|